rolfoberholzer/ch-epr-adr-ppq/docs/Policies.md

     - 102 🡒 `NORMAL`, `RESTRICTED`
 - Allowed purpose(s) of use: `EMER`
 - Allowed user role(s): `HCP`
+- Attributes to fill in:
+  - Policy set ID
+  - EPR-SPID in `ResourceMatch`
+  - ID of the referenced policy set

 **Policy set template 203:**